 OK, relax.
 That’s not what this article is about.
 (Although you might want to examine your aversion to those notions someday.)

-I am not talking about ‘heart’ in the valentine, cute red symbol of love and soft / mushy / emotional / Oprah way.
+I am not talking about ‘heart’ in the valentine's day, cute red symbol of love and soft, mushy, emotional way.
 I’m talking about the heart.
 The real-life muscle which works non-stop in an extremely practical way and without which the organism would die.

 So if the heart isn’t, as the Egyptians, Greeks and the Hallmark Board of Directors would have us believe, the seat of emotion, love and passion, what is it?
 At its most basic, the heart is a four-chambered muscle that uses intake and output to ensure oxygen reaches every inch of the body to keep it alive and healthy.
 That’s the real role of a manager, indeed a leader of any stripe.